Essential Skills for Criminal Justice Students: A STEPS Guide

 Soft Skills for Criminal Justice Students

-Soft skills are less easily defined and measured but are just as important as the hard skills highlighted above.
+Soft skills are less easily defined and measured, but are just as important as the hard skills highlighted above.
 Soft skills include remaining calm in tense situations, managing your time well, participating as an active listener, and using critical thinking to make informed decisions.
 While these skills are subjective, they will come to be absolutely essential to you as a criminal justice student and professional.
-Keep reading for a deeper dive into how these skills will impact your criminal justice career.
+Diver deeper into how these skills will impact your criminal justice career.

 Written & Oral Communication